NeowayLabs/data-integration-challenge/README.md

 ## Deliverable

 - It would be REALLY nice if it was hosted in a git repo of your own.
 You can create a new empty project, create a branch and Pull Request it to the master branch.
-Provide the PR URL for us.
+Provide the PR URL for us so we can discuss the code :grin:.
 BUT if you'd rather, just compress this directory and send it back to us.
 - Make sure Yawoen folks will have access to the source code.
 - Fill the **Makefile** targets with the apropriated commands (**TODO** tags).
+That is for easy executing the deliverables (tests and execution).
+If you have other ideas besides a Makefile feel free to use and reference it on your documentation.

 Have fun!